Sigismund II Augustus: Health and final years

-Sigismund died in Knyszyn on 7 July 1572 at 6pm, surrounded by a group of senators and envoys.
+Sigismund died in Knyszyn on 7 July 1572 at 6:00 pm, surrounded by a group of senators and envoys.
 The official cause of death given by the medics was consumption.
-His body placed on a catafalque and remained at the nearby Tykocin Castle until 10 September 1573 when it was transported back to Kraków through Warsaw.
-After transporting the remains of Barbara Radziwiłł from Kraków to Vilnius, Sigismund was building a church in the Vilnius Castle Complex which should have served as his family's mausoleum, however it was still uncompleted in 1572.
+His body was placed on a catafalque and remained at the nearby Tykocin Castle until 10 September 1573, when it was transported back to Kraków through Warsaw.

+After interring the remains of Barbara Radziwiłł in Vilnius Cathedral in 1551, Sigismund intended to re-bury her in the Church of St. Anne, and it seems from details of his will that he would have preferred to be buried alongside her.
+He wrote in his will that he wished to be interred together with Barbara in the Church of St. Anne if he died in Lithuania, or in Kraków if he died in Poland.
+Knyszyn, where Sigimund died, was originally Lithuanian territory; however, it was annexed by the Crown of Poland in 1569.
 Consequently, he was laid to rest at the Wawel Cathedral on 10 February 1574.
-The stately funeral ceremony, attended by his sister Anna Jagiellon, was the last spectacle of its kind in the Kingdom of Poland.
-No other Polish monarch was buried with such pomp and splendour.
-His death introduced an elective monarchy in Poland which lasted until the final partition at the end of the 18th century.
+Sigismund's wish to have Barbara and Queen Elizabeth reburied in St. Anne's Church was also ignored, and they have remained resting in Vilnius Cathedral.

-Sigismund Augustus was the last male member of the Jagiellonian dynasty.
+Sigismund II Augustus was the last male member of the Jagiellonian dynasty.
 The death of his childless sister, Anna, in 1596 marked the end of the dynasty.
+His illegitimate daughter by Giza was adopted by her mother's new husband (Michał Woroniecki) and given her stepfather's surname.

 In addition to his family connections, Sigismund II Augustus was allied to the Habsburgs as member of the Order of the Golden Fleece.